Eric-Cortez/Eric-Cortez/README.md

 ## Professional Experience

-- 👨🏻‍💻 Currently a Software Engineer at Meta, where I actively contribute to the development of cutting-edge technologies.
+- 👨🏻‍💻 Former Software Engineer at Meta, currently contributing to cutting-edge technology development at Samsara.
-- 🚀 Graduated from App Academy's rigorous Software Engineering bootcamp, showcasing my commitment to continuous learning and growth.
+- 🚀 Nearing completion of Computer Studies at Santa Rosa Junior College and graduated from App Academy's rigorous Software Engineering bootcamp, showcasing my commitment to continuous learning and growth.
 - 💡 Passionate about problem-solving and adept at identifying and resolving complex issues in both frontend and backend development.
 - 🌐 Regional Committee Member, Human Services County of Sonoma (2018-2021)
   - Collaborated with 58 counties across the state of California as a subject matter expert to aid in the development of the first California Statewide Automated Welfare System (CalSAWS) that will streamline public assistance across the state.